ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 Data Loading and Preprocessing
 ==============================

-Ray Train integrates with :ref:`Ray Data <data>` to offer an efficient, streaming solution for loading and preprocessing large datasets.
+Ray Train integrates with :ref:`Ray Data <data>` to offer an performant and scalable streaming solution for loading and preprocessing large datasets.
-Use Ray Data to performantly run large-scale distributed training workloads.
 Key advantages include:

-- Fast out-of-memory recovery
-- Support for heterogeneous clusters
-- No dropped rows during distributed dataset iteration
+- Streaming data loading and preprocessing, scalable to petabyte-scale data.
+- Scaling out heavy data preprocessing to CPU nodes and avoid GPU training being bottlenecked.
+- Automatic and fast failure recovery.
+- Automatic on-the-fly data splitting across distributed training workers.

 For more details about Ray Data, including comparisons to alternatives, see :ref:`Ray Data Overview <data_overview>`.